Why is india Creating Unemployment in Kashmir?

 August 17, 2024

-“In Kashmir, we have taken a decision that if someone joins a terrorist organisation, their family members will not get any government job.
+“In Kashmir, we have taken a decision that if someone joins a terrorist organization, their family members will not get any government job.
 Similarly, if someone indulges in stone pelting, his family members will also not get a government job.”

 – Amit Shah, Home Minister of india